ngntrgduc/Minimal-image-search/README.md

 2. Load extension on Firefox:
 Go to `about:debugging`, click `Load Temporary Add-on...`, then select `manifest.json` in the `src` folder.

-3.
-   - Make the extension more visible by `Pin to Toolbar`
-   - Change shortcut if needed

-4. Enjoy ✨.

 ## Contributing
 If you found a bug or want to contribute, feel free to open a issue/pull requests.